cyb0rgdoll/ISC2-cc/README.md

 -	Network Hardware are always Proprietary
 -	Software Firewalls may be either Proprietary or Open Source Choose Deployment Mechanism
-1. Hardware Appliance
+**1. Hardware Appliance
-2. Virtual Appliance
+2. Virtual Appliance **

-VPNs and VPN Concentrators
+**VPNs and VPN Concentrators **

 VPNs provide 2 security functions:

 1. Site-to-Site VPNs
 -	Connect remote offices to each other and headquarters
 -	Ex= Branch → HQ
 2. Remote Access VPNs
--	Provide remote access to corporate networks for mobile users VPNs
+-	Provide remote access to corporate networks for mobile users

+**VPNs**

 	-	Works by using encryption to create a virtual tunnel between two systems over the internet
 	-	Everything on one tunnel is encrypted and decrypted when it exits
 	-	VPNs require an endpoint that accepts VPN connections
 	-	Endpoints can be many things:
 	-	Firewalls
 	-	Router
 	-	Server
 	-	Dedicated VPN Concentrators - Used for High Volume
 	-	Firewalls, Router, Server does not contain specialized hardware that accelerates

-Encryption
+**Encryption**

 IPSec (Internet Protocol Security) Protocol
 -	Creates encrypted tunnels